Rick Jones (television presenter): Life and career

 Jones was born on 7 February 1937, in London, Ontario, Canada.
-His father was Frederick Jones, who served in the Canadian Army, and his wife Agnes (née Hanson), who had both emigrated from Britain.
-He had an older sister, Shirlie, who died in 2020 from COVID-19.
-Their cousin Bud, whose parents had died, was also raised in the family.
+His father was Frederick Jones, who served in the Canadian Army, and his mother was Agnes (née Hanson), who had both emigrated from Britain.
+He had an older sister who died in 2020 from COVID-19.
+A cousin whose parents had died also lived with them.

 He moved to the UK at the age of 18 to study at the Webber Douglas School of Singing and Dramatic Art.
 He began his television career as one of the original co-presenters of Play School, a daily programme for pre-school-age children, in which he played guitar and sang.
 While Jones was appearing in Spoon River at the Royal Court Theatre in 1964, the programme's producer Joy Whitby invited him to join the cast.
 In 1972, he became the host of Fingerbobs, another show for younger children, in which he created characters from finger puppets made of paper.
 He also wrote and performed the English theme for the French TV series The Aeronauts.

 He was one of several entertainers who took turns to present We Want To Sing, a musical variety series made by BBC Manchester, in which a young live audience was invited to sing along with songs performed by the host and various guests such as The New Seekers, The Settlers, and cabaret trio The New Faces.
 Other BBC TV programmes in which he appeared included Watch and Play Away.

+His 1972 song Saskatchewan Sunrise reached #26 on the Canadian charts, May 20, 1972.